pytorch/pytorch/docs/source/notes/autograd.rst

         # z points to z_1
         return z

-The main limitation of out inplace operation strategy is that in this example, if :code:`op_1` needs the value of its output :code:`z_0` to compute :math:`J_{op_1}`, then the autograd computation cannot be performed correctly anymore.
+The main limitation of our inplace operation strategy is that in this example, if :code:`op_1` needs the value of its output :code:`z_0` to compute :math:`J_{op_1}`, then the autograd computation cannot be performed correctly anymore.
 Because we do not want to hide memory allocation from the user, the backward pass will raise an error.
 In such a case, to be able to perform this backward pass we need to either replace :code:`op_2_` with an equivalent out-of-place operation or make sure :code:`op_2_` modifies inplace a copy of :code:`z` by adding a :code:`.clone()` for example.